-- Greater consistency in the quality of design - Alignment of design outcomes with national / international policy objectives - Promotion of big picture community benefits - Greater transparency and rigor in the planning and design process - Provision of an objective viewpoint - Identification of opportunities for improvement at an early stage - Support to good design

-- Provision of best practice expertise and experience that may not be available to the project team - Provision of best practice expertise on complex design and sustainability issues
+- Greater consistency in the quality of design - Alignment of design outcomes with national / international policy objectives - Promotion of big picture community benefits - Greater transparency and rigor in the planning and design process - Provision of an objective viewpoint - Identification of opportunities for improvement at an early stage - Support to good design - Provision of best practice expertise and experience that may not be available to the project team - Provision of best practice expertise on complex design and sustainability issues

-TEN PRINCIPLES OF DESIGN REVIEW
+DESIGN REVIEW PROCESS

-For design review to benefit the project and general community it has to provide consistently high standards of advice.
+For design review to benefit the project and general community, it must provide consistently high standards of advice.
 These high standards have been distilled into the following ten principles (CABE, 2009).